SolsticeCyclists/SolsticeCyclists.github.io/README.md

-Prototype web site for SolsticeCyclist.org
+Prototype web site for SolsticeCyclist.org.
+Hack on!